moliver28/research-handbook/content/handbook/enterprise-data/platform/snowflake/clustering/_index.md

 - Your table is large (typically > 1 TB)
 - You frequently query on specific columns
-- Your queries are experiencing performance issues
+- Your select-queries are experiencing performance issues, so it would help to add clustering to your upstream table when experiencing performance issues on a particular model.
-- You have high cardinality columns that are often used in WHERE clauses
+- You have high cardinality columns that are often used in WHERE clauses or JOINs

 ## How to Implement Clustering